 Appasamy Associates have become an industry leader, striving to make modern technology and equipment within the easy reach of ophthalmic surgeons and eye care professionals around the world.

-At our public booth, HelpMeSee will also provide demonstrations of its virtual reality Eye Surgical Simulator developed for rapid scale training of high-skilled cataract specialists.
+At our public booth, HelpMeSee will provide demonstrations of its virtual reality Eye Surgical Simulator developed for rapid scale training of high-skilled cataract specialists.
+To schedule your own demo, please register here, and use the map below to find HelpMeSee's booth.

 Click thumbnail to enlarge map and find HelpMeSee's public booth and events during CCC 2017!